DiligentGraphics/DiligentEngine/README.md

 Open *DiligentEngine.sln* file in *cmk_build/Win64* folder, select configuration and build the engine.
 Set the desired project as startup project (by default, Asteroids demo will be selected) and run it.

-By default, appplications will run in D3D12 mode.
-To select D3D11, OpenGL, or Vulkan use the following command line options:
-**mode=D3D11**, **mode=D3D12**, **mode=GL**, or **mode=Vk** (do not use spaces!).
+By default, appplications will show rendering backend selection dialog box.
+Use the following command line options to force D3D11, D3D12, OpenGL, or Vulkan mode: **mode=D3D11**, **mode=D3D12**, **mode=GL**, or **mode=Vk** (do not use spaces!).
 If you want to run an application outside of Visual Studio environment, the application's assets folder must be set as a working directory.
 (For Visual Studio, this is automatically configured by CMake).
-Alternatively, you can navigate to the build target folder and run the executable from there.
+Alternatively, you can navigate to the build target or install folder and run the executable from there.

 <a name="build_and_run_uwp"></a>